Tuition & Financing

-*Note: These represent the average tuition paid by students.
+*Note: The above represents per credit rates for the 19-20 academic year.
 The amount you pay for your program will vary based on a variety of factors.
 Be sure to consult your academic advisor.
 The Program Tuition and Fees chart is available on the Student Financial Services website.

 Scholarships for Post-Baccalaureate Premedical Students

 The University of Vermont offers a scholarship to the first 25 admitted and enrolled students who are beginning the program in the summer term.
 The scholarship will cover the cost of one course (3 or 4 credits).
 To receive the scholarship, you must successfully complete two or more summer courses.
 There is no need to apply; your advisor will notify you if you are eligible for the scholarship.

 Post-Bacc Premed students may be eligible for Federal financial aid in the form of Federal Direct Stafford and/or Federal Direct PLUS loans or alternative (private) student loans.